-- A1 Name
+A1 Name

-- A2 Preferred email address
+A2 Preferred email address

-- A3 Age
+А3 Age

-- A4 Gender
+A4 Gender

-- A5 Name of training provider
+A5 Name of training provider

-- A6 Which course are you studying?
+A6 Which course are you studying?

-- A7 Are you a UK resident?
+A7 Are you a UK resident?

-- A8 Is English your first language?
+A8 Is English your first language?
 If not, what is your first language?

-- A9 How many hours of paid work per week do you normally do?
+A9 How many hours of paid work per week do you normally do?
 30+ hours?
 10-30?
 Less than 10?
 Not employed?

-- A10 What is your highest previous educational qualification?
+A10 What is your highest previous educational qualification?
 GCSE?
 A Levels?
 Undergraduate degree?
 NVQ?
+Other?

-Other? - A11 What is your current level of study?
+A11 What is your current level of study?
 Entry level?
 Level 1?
 Level 2?
 Level 3?
+Other?

-Other? - Where do you usually study?
+A12 Where do you usually study?
 Home?
 Workplace?
 Computer room?
 Learning Resource Centre?
 Library?
 Placement?
+Other?

-Other? - A13a Is learning a problem for you? - A13b If 'yes' and you are willing to indicate the nature of your difficulties, please tick all that apply: Specific learning difficulty (e.g. dyslexia); Autistic Spectrum Disorder / Asperger's Syndrome; Blind or partially sighted; Deaf or hard of hearing; Wheelchair user or mobility difficulties; Mental health difficulties; Other.
+A13b If 'yes' and you are willing to indicate the nature of

+your difficulties, please tick all that apply: Specific learning difficulty (eg dyslexia); Autistic Spectrum sighted; Deaf or hard of hearing; Wheelchair user or mobility difficulties; Mental health difficulties; Other.